shaun-c23/FAST_model/readME.txt

 - Apple clang version 15.0.0 (clang-1500.1.0.2.5) (or equivalent with latest gcc compiler) with openmp support

+If you do not have openmp installed follow these steps:

+Install homebrew:

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

+Follow steps from terminal to add home-brew to your PATH

+Run:  brew install llvm libomp

 compile the code:

 g++ -std=c++17 -Xpreprocessor -fopenmp main.cpp -o main -lomp

+If you have problems compile the code because of -fopenmp or -lomp then try to compile with the added flag to specify the path:

+g++ -std=c++17 -Xpreprocessor -fopenmp main.cpp -o main -L/usr/local/opt/libomp/lib -lomp

-After the executable is created, the program can be run with following inputs:
+After the executable is created, the program can be run with the following:

 ./main
 -------------------------------------------------------------------------------------------------------------------------------

 Running on Linux: